oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 | Software                | Intel® oneAPI Data Analytics Library (oneDAL)
 > **Note**: AI and Analytics samples are validated on AI Tools Offline Installer.
 For the full list of validated platforms refer to [Platform Validation](https://github.com/oneapi-src/oneAPI-samples/tree/master?tab=readme-ov-file#platform-validation).

-### For Local Development Environments

-You will need to download and install the following toolkits, tools, and components to use the sample.

-- **Intel® AI Tools**

-  You can get the AI Tools from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Tools for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Kit installation information and post-installation steps and scripts.

 ## Key Implementation Details

 - This get started sample code is implemented for CPUs using the Python language.
-The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the Intel® AI Analytics Toolkit.
+The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the Intel(R) AI Tools.

-- The Intel® oneAPI Data Analytics Library (oneDAL) is ready for use once you finish the Intel® AI Analytics Toolkit installation and have run the post installation script.
+- The Intel® oneAPI Data Analytics Library (oneDAL) is ready for use once you finish the Intel(R) AI Tools installation and have run the post installation script.

 ## Environment Setup